Qubes-Community/Qubes-Community.github.io/README.md

 ### 2. Contributing

 Anyone is welcome to submit content they deem fit for inclusion in this community effort (or potentially in the official Qubes documentation).
-As Qubes OS users we value privacy and security so please keep the project's collective vision [here](/strategic-statement.md) in mind when submitting new content.
+As Qubes OS users we value privacy and security so please keep the project's [collective vision](/strategic-statement.md) in mind when submitting new content.

 Contributing content is done: